Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Experiments

 \subsection{Results}

-Our analysis examined performance across multiple dimensions—unlearning effectiveness, utility preservation, and safety compliance—using models ranging from 125M to 8B parameters across GPT-Neo, Phi, and LLaMA architectures.
+Our analysis examined performance across multiple dimensions: unlearning effectiveness, utility preservation, and safety compliance, using models ranging from 22M to 8B parameters across ViTs, GPT-Neo, Phi, and LLaMA architectures.
 The results demonstrate consistent improvements across all metrics, with particularly notable gains in forget quality while maintaining the model utility.
-Comprehensive evaluations (\cref{tab:bounded_unbounded_comparison} and~\cref{tab:ihl_gd_ablation}) confirm that bounded activations outperform unbounded methods, with sine parameterization being adaptable and providing consistent benefits across optimization objectives.
-As demonstrated in \cref{fig:optimization_analysis}, our method maintains bounded gradients.
-Additional classifier head analysis is provided in \cref{fig:classifier_head_analysis} (\cref{app:sensitivity}).
-Component-wise stability analysis across transformer layers is detailed in \cref{fig:component_stability} (\cref{app:attn_ffn}).